F5Networks/f5-google-gdm-templates-v2/examples/autoscale/payg/README.md

 This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP Autoscale solution.
 The linked templates are located in the **[examples/modules](https://github.com/F5Networks/f5-google-gdm-templates-v2/tree/main/examples/modules)** directory in this repository. **F5 recommends you clone this repository and modify these templates to fit your use case.**

+***Existing Network Deployments (autoscale-existing-network.py)***<br>
+Use autoscale-existing-network.py parent template to deploy the autoscale solution into an existing network which requires providing existing network's and subnets' names.

 The modules below create the following resources:

 - **Network**: This template creates Virtual Networks, Subnets, and Route Tables.
 - **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IPs.
+- **Bastion**: This template creates a generic example bastion for use when connecting to the management interfaces of BIG-IPs.
 - **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Firewalls, Forwarding Rules, internal/external Load Balancers, and accompanying resources such as health probes.
 - **Access**: This template creates a custom IAM role for the BIG-IP instances and other resources to gain access to Google Cloud services such as compute and storage.
 - **BIG-IP**: This template creates compute instances with F5 BIG-IP Virtual Editions provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
 Traffic flows from the Google load balancer to the BIG-IP VE instances and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 The BIG-IP module template can be deployed separately from the example template provided here into an "existing" stack.